CHH/bob/README.md

     $ php bin/bob.php

-To run the Test Suite:
+To run only the Test Suite:

 	$ php bin/bob.php test